 - annual audited accounts

-The guidelines must be approved by the hospital manager or CHO head of service or equivalent grade.
+The guidelines must be approved by the appropriate Assistant National Director of Service, Head of Service, or equivalent grade.

 For queries on donations email email@example.com